-The arrangements made by the Board as set out in the "Schedule of Matters Reserved to the Board" and "Scheme of Delegation" of powers shall have effect as if incorporated in these Standing Orders.
+The arrangements made by the Board of Directors as set out in the Schedule of Matters reserved to the Board and Scheme of Delegation' shall have effect as if incorporated in these Standing Orders.

-Duty to report non-compliance with Standing Orders and Standing Financial Instructions

-If for any reason these Standing Orders or Standing Financial Instructions (outlined in Section D of this manual) are not complied with, full details of the non-compliance and any justification for non-compliance and the circumstances around the non-compliance, shall be reported to the next formal meeting of the Audit Committee and the Board for action or ratification.
-All members of the Trust Board and Audit Committee and staff have a duty to disclose any non-compliance with these Standing Orders to the Chief Executive as soon as possible.
+6.6 Duty to report non-compliance with Standing Orders and Standing Financial Instructions the next formal meeting of the Audit Committee and the Board of Directors for action or ratification.
+All members of the Board of Directors and Audit Committee and staff have a duty to disclose any non-compliance with these Standing Orders to the Chief Executive as soon as possible.